magovansh9/Lingoland/README.md

 ### Frontend - React

 React is a free and open-source front-end JavaScript library for building user interfaces based on UI components.
+We also make use of the best authentication practices by using the React Google OAuth 2.0 Authentication Protocol.

 ### Backend - Node JS and Express